Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ---

-# Smart contracts
+# Smart Contracts

+1. Expression
+2. Execution / Enforcement

+Notes:

-This CS guy Nick Szabo and some other cipherpunks realized in the 90s.
-That contract law and computer sciene actually had a lot in common.
+This CS guy Nick Szabo and some other cipherpunks realized in the 90s that contract law and computer science actually had a lot in common.

-Look at contracts in two parts
+Look at contracts in two parts.

-1. expressing them
-2. executing/enforcing them
+The part about actually codifying what you agree to unambiguously.
+And then the part about making sure it actually happens, and what to do if something goes wrong.

 Programming languages are good at part 1 and computers are good at part 2.

+---v

+## Smart Contracts - Szabo Definition

+<blockquote>A machine program with rules that we could have defined in a contract, but instead a machine performs or verifies performance.</blockquote>

+Broad definition
+aka Szabo definition
+formulated c 1997

+Notes:

-So Szabo has this idea of the smart contract
+So Szabo has this idea of the smart contracts which is basically to write contractual agreements as computer programs in programming languages.

----

-Szabo definition
+And then run those programs on some computer that will execute the instructions faithfully with machine-like precision.
+He was pretty excited about some of the research in multi-party computation that was happening at the time and had a sense that this vision might be right around the corner.

+BTW, there is a second definition that we'll call the Narrow definition or the "Web3 definition" that I'll tell you in a day or two when we have more foundational material built.
+It makes sense that back in '97 people were thinking more big picture and we got this broad definition, and now 25 years later we have a more precise, technically specific definition.

 https://nakamotoinstitute.org/the-god-protocols/
 https://nakamotoinstitute.org/formalizing-securing-relationships/
-A machine program with rules that we could have defined in a contract, but instead a machine performs or verifies performance.
+TODO I got the definition above from https://youtu.be/v_-mxyN4pcY?t=296 but there might be a better and older one in the second link.

+---v

+## Smart Contract Objectives

+* Retain all the value of traditional governmental contracts
+  * Can trust strangers promises
+  * Can coordinate with little risk
+  * etc
+* Remove ambiguity about what contracts are enforceable
+* Make writing and understanding contracts more approachable
+* Make contract execution and enforcement more efficient

+Notes:

+TODO find link to court case that set precident for contracts that were "frolic and gamble" or something not being enforceable.

 ---

-expression and enforcement...
+# Expression and Enforcement

+TODO repeat slide from about about treating contracts in two parts.

+---

-Part 1 - Expression
+# Expression -- Part 1

 Domain Specific Languages
 are important